You may travel with a service animal at no additional cost so long as it meets the requirements.

 Pet transportation forms

 Flights within Mexico and from/to Central America: you must sign the pet transportation form that we will provide you at our airport counters.

 Flights from/to the United States: you must fill out and present the DOT form.

 SAGARPA/SENASICA animal health certificate

-Frequent Traveler Pet Program
+Frequent Traveler Program for pets